Country Dance in Europe

 Silkeborg (late May)

-Tommerup (early November) - David will join Cis Hinkle as the featured caller this year, November 4–6, 2016.
+Tommerup (early November) - David joined Cis Hinkle as the featured caller in 2016, the 25th and final year for this event.

 Elsewhere on the continent